leevipun/outi-latex/README.md

 MIT License

-Copyright (c) 2025 Leevi Ilmari Puntanen
+Copyright (c) 2025 Leevi Ilmari Puntanen, Otso Heinämäki, Vesa Vainio, Axel Häyrinen

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal